 I was ten and new,

-out with older boys,
+out with town boys,

 my knowledgeable friends,